koenderks/aRtsy/README.md

 # ggart: Generative Art with `ggplot2`

 `ggart` is an attempt at making generative art available for the masses.
-The package mimics the ideas of multiple generative artists in the `ggplot2` language and implements each of these ideas in a separate function.
+The package combines several algorithms for creating paintings in `ggplot2` that can be different every time.
+Each type of painting is implemented in a separate function.

 Contributions to `ggart` are very welcome.
 Good luck hunting for some great `seed`'s!